Skirt steak: History

 The name "skirt steak" for the butcher's cut of beef diaphragm has been in use since at least the 19th century.
 The cut is defined as extending to the 10th rib in the early 20th century.
 It was formerly considered a less commercially mass-salable cut in America, hence its use for fajitas by the vaqueros in Texas.

 The U.S. Food Safety and Quality Service established in 1977 (now the Food Safety and Inspection Service) by the Department of Agriculture (USDA) had designated the cut as "beef skirt diaphragm" (with the adjoining cut being called "hanging tender diaphragm").
 But the diaphragms were treated as "offal" rather than meat by the Japanese government, thus exempt from any beef import quota restrictions.
 These cuts of U. S. beef (and Canadian beef) could consequently be exported to Japan without quota restrictions, and constituted a major portion of the U.S. beef trades there from ca. 1975 into the 1980s, until the beef import deregulation in Japan lifted the quotas in 1991.

 Uses

 Skirt steak is also traditional in Mexican cuisine, particularly in the north where it is known as arrachera, and is generally marinated, grilled and served in tortillas, and with a squeeze of lime juice, guacamole, salsa, and onions as a taco.
-It is also the cut of choice for making fajitas, churrasco, and in Cornish pasties.
+It is also the cut of choice for making fajitas and Cornish pasties.